steven-exarcos/pass-documentation/infrastructure-documenation/operations-production/ops-eclipse.md

 # Operations/Production - Eclipse Operations

-PASS is an Eclipse Foundation project and benefits the resources and knowledge that the Eclipse Foundation has to offer.
+PASS is an Eclipse Foundation project and benefits from the resources and knowledge that the Eclipse Foundation has to offer.
 One of those resources is the Eclipse GH repository configuration.

 ## Eclipse GitHub Repository Configuration